 A family’s worst nightmare

-“Crash and bang … and the cabinet was down,” a devastated Kirstie says in the just-released campaign video.
+“Crash and bang … and the cabinet was down,” a devastated Kirstie says in the campaign video.

 Other children’s lives have been lost recently, and their parents have spoken out in the hopes of saving more families from tragedy.
 In 2015, WA toddler Reef Kite died when a chest of drawers toppled onto him.